hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 **Step 2)**  The corresponding author will receive a confirmation email that acknowledges receipt of the initial submission.

 **Step 3)**  Shortly after the deadline for initial submission, the corresponding author will receive a confirmation email that acknowledges acceptance of the technical paper for oral presentation.
-At this time, PaperPlaza will be open for the submission of final camera-ready conference technical papers via what is labelled as the “Contributed Papers” track in PaperPlaza.
+At this time, PaperPlaza will be open for the submission of final camera-ready conference technical papers via what is labelled as the "IEEE Trans.
+Haptics Contributed Paper" track in PaperPlaza.

 **Step 3.5)** The authors are strongly encouraged to check their submissions for accessibility using the instructions below.
 This step is not required, but will help your document reach the widest number of people.

-**Step 4)** The corresponding author must submit the final camera-ready conference technical paper content to the "Contributed Papers" track.
+**Step 4)** The corresponding author must submit the final camera-ready conference technical paper content to the "IEEE Trans.
+Haptics Contributed Paper" track.

 **Step 5)**  The corresponding author will receive a confirmation email that acknowledges receipt of the final submission.
 If there are any issues, PaperPlaza staff will contact the corresponding author.